Body Armour UK Logo

 KR1+SP1 - Protects against - Knives, Slashing, Spiked Weapons & Hypodermic Syringes

 The system offers superb protection to all edged, pointed and sharp weapon attacks.
-KR1+SP1 offers superior protection to the 1999 KR1 and the 2003 KR1 knife only standards.
-The system is constructed of multi-layered flexible fabric and contains no solid plates.
-It can be combined with our HG1 and HG2 ballistic armours to offer dual purpose protection.
+The armour system is constructed of multi-layered flexible fabric and contains no solid plates.
+It can be combined with our HG1/A, HG1 and HG2 ballistic armours to offer dual purpose protection.
 Spike resistant armours have become necessary due to evolutionary threats from assailants armed with improvised pointed weapons and syringes.
 Syringes are becoming an increasing menace.
 Many enquiries we receive are more concerned with syringes than a threat from a knife.
 The threat of AIDS and Hepatitis are well documented, less well known is that an air bubble injected into the bloodstream from an empty syringe can result in near instant fatality.

 Below is the P1/B Engineered Blade tip shown against a fingertip.